difcul/aw/4_using_rdf_and_sparql/README.md

 Note that visually nothing changed when opening the URL: _http://appserver.alunos.di.fc.ul.pt/~awXXX/mywebapp.php_

 Now check using the Google structured data testing tool what kind of data you get from  _http://appserver.alunos.di.fc.ul.pt/~awXXX/mywebapp.php_.

+You can now add other structured date, such as the _datePublished_

 This means that now other applications understand the semantics of the data your web application is providing.